intel/oneapi-containers/README.md

 Explore more containers, models, and more on the [Intel<sup>®</sup> oneContainer Portal](https://software.intel.com/content/www/us/en/develop/tools/containers.html)

+**Intel oneAPI Toolkits for Linux 2022.1.1** has been updated to use Log4j version 2.16 and may not include the latest functional and security updates. **Intel oneAPI Toolkits for Linux 2022.1.2** is targeted to be released in **January 2022** and will include additional functional and/or security updates.
+Customers should update to the latest version as it becomes available.

+**Note:** CentOS* 8 - based containers are deprecated and no longer supported.
+[Details](https://www.centos.org/centos-linux-eol/)

 # License Agreement

 By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://github.com/intel/oneapi-containers/tree/master/licensing).